wizardofki-mage/Blackjack/README.md

 - Allowing the player to split pairs and play multiple hands.
 - Implementing multiple decks (this might be challenging to write).
 - Displaying the player's probability of winning against the dealer based on the dealer's up card.
+- Creating a card class and encapsulating data with shuffle and deal being member functions.
+- Input validation on the character that the player enters for whether or not to hit, and if they decide to play again.
+- Graphical user interface with images for the cards.

 ## Release date
 24 November, 2025